Get-Nerdio/NerdioManagerPowerShell/README.md

 # Introduction
 A PowerShell module for managing Nerdio Manager for Enterprise (NME)

+# 0.8.6 Release Notes
+ - New function have been added for compatibility with NME 6.1 REST API

 # 0.8.5 Release Notes
  - New function have been added for compatibility with NME 6.1 REST API